MoyoM/WordGridSearch/README.md

 N

-So as N increases the algorithm cost will increase linearly with increase in N. Here N is taken as grid size, there N start positions initiaited in bigger N compared to O(1) are initiated.
+So as N increases the algorithm cost will increase linearly with increase in N. Here N is taken as grid size, therefore N start positions need to be initiated.
+For bigger N compared to O(1) more positions are initiated.

 However a an improvisation of the algorithm can search for the first letter of a word first and then seach for the word.
-Though still linear it should be less than O(nwd) typically it could be O(n) {first letter search) + O(wd) {word length in d directions)
+Though still linear it should be less than O(nwd).
+Typically it could be O(n) {first letter search) + O(wd) {word length in d directions)

 3D